devopsleigh/pihole/README.md

     sudo docker network create --driver=bridge --subnet=172.20.53.0/29 --gateway=172.20.53.1 dnsnet
     ```

 1. Create a file named `.env` and replace the placeholder values.
+Create paths that don't already exist.
 Note that if you're not running other services on the host or change the network type, the HTTP/S ports do not need to be non-standard as below.

-    ```plaintext
+    ```conf
     CONFIG=/path/to/persistent/volume/pihole/config
     DNSMASQ=/path/to/persistent/volume/pihole/dnsmasq
     HOSTIP=192.168.0.53